-In addition, any student who receives a total of two or more F grades during his or her career at MSLAW is automatically dismissed from the program.
+In addition, any student who receives a total of two or more F grades during their career at MSLAW is automatically dismissed from the program.

 Readmission

 Any student seeking readmission to MSLAW must submit a written petition to the school's Registrar.
 Such petitions are rarely granted.